scallensc/react-realtimeirl/README.md

 - mapboxKey : https://www.mapbox.com/ - generate a public token, not private
 - pullKey : https://rtirl.com/ - generate your pull key here
 - weatherKey : https://openweathermap.org/ - genrate an API key here
+- attribution : leaflet and their theme providers require this to be set to on, so you should set this to 1

 ### Optional params (metrics):